 Advice and tips for moving/ living in Brisbane

-Think carefully about where you live – the traffic can get very congested and it can take longer to get to places that you may expect.
+Think carefully about where you live – the traffic can get very congested, and it can take longer to get to places you may expect.

-16. Would you recommend to live in Brisbane?
+Would you recommend living in Brisbane?

-I think Brisbane offers so much to everyone with its great climate and access to some of the best beaches in Australia on the Gold Coast or Sunshine Coast.
+I think Brisbane offers so much to everyone with its excellent climate and access to some of the best beaches in Australia on the Gold Coast or Sunshine Coast.
 Both are just an hour’s drive away.

-17. What have you learned from living abroad?
+What have you learned from living abroad?

 More about Tracy

 Tracy blogs at Tracy’s travels in time.
-She has been an expat 6 times and so far has lived and worked in France, Switzerland, Canada, South Africa, and Botswana.
+She has been an expat six times and has lived and worked in France, Switzerland, Canada, South Africa, and Botswana.